TOP500: New developments in supercomputing

-In June 2018, Summit, an IBM-built system at the Oak Ridge National Laboratory (ORNL) in Tennessee, US, took the No. 1 spot with a performance of 122.3 petaflop/s (PFLOP/s), and Sierra, a very similar system at the Lawrence Livermore National Laboratory, CA, US took #3.
+In June 2018, Summit, an IBM-built system at the Oak Ridge National Laboratory (ORNL) in Tennessee, US, took the No. 1 spot with a performance of 122.3 petaflops (PFLOPS), and Sierra, a very similar system at the Lawrence Livermore National Laboratory, CA, US took #3.
 These systems also took the first two spots on the HPCG benchmark.
 Due to Summit and Sierra, the US took back the lead as consumer of HPC performance with 38.2% of the overall installed performance while China was second with 29.1% of the overall installed performance.
 For the first time ever, the leading HPC manufacturer was not a US company.
 Lenovo took the lead with 23.8% of systems installed.
 It is followed by HPE with 15.8%, Inspur with 13.6%, Cray with 11.2%, and Sugon with 11%.

-On 18 March 2019, the United States Department of Energy and Intel announced the first exaFLOP supercomputer would be operational at Argonne National Laboratory by the end of 2021.
+On 18 March 2019, the United States Department of Energy and Intel announced the first exaFLOPS supercomputer would be operational at Argonne National Laboratory by the end of 2021.
 The computer, named Aurora, was delivered to Argonne by Intel and Cray.

 On 7 May 2019, The U.S. Department of Energy announced a contract with Cray to build the "Frontier" supercomputer at Oak Ridge National Laboratory.
 Frontier, originally anticipated to be operational in 2021, was projected to be the world's most powerful computer, with a peak performance of greater than 1.5 exaflops.

-Since June 2019, all TOP500 systems deliver a petaflop or more on the High Performance Linpack (HPL) benchmark, with the entry level to the list now at 1.022 petaflops.
+Since June 2019, all TOP500 systems deliver one petaflops or more on the High Performance Linpack (HPL) benchmark, with the entry level to the list now at 1.022 petaflops.

 In May 2022, the Frontier supercomputer broke the exascale barrier, completing more than a quintillion 64-bit floating point arithmetic calculations per second.
 Frontier clocked in at approximately 1.1 exaflops, beating out the previous record-holder, Fugaku.
 In June 2024, Aurora was the second computer on the TOP500 to post an exascale Rmax value, at 1.012 exaflops.

 Since then, Frontier has been dethroned by El Capitan, hosted at Lawrence Livermore National Laboratory, with an HPL score of 1.742 exaflops.